Receive Updates on New Products & Sales - Click Here

 Optimized for Average to Slow Swing Speeds

 Lack of distance.
 It's a condition that affects senior players and average golfers alike.
 It can be age related or simply due to an inability to generate high swing speeds.
 Regardless of the cause short tee shots rob golfers of the opportunity for lower scores.
 Struggling to reach par 4's in two is frustrating and just no fun.
 Expensive, off the rack golf drivers pretty much all hit the same and work fine for younger golfers with high swing speeds.
 But that leaves out virtually every senior player and average golfer whose driver swing speed is somewhere between 65 and 99 mph.
-Cheaply made gimmick clubs advertised on golf channels sound good but just end up under performing with empty promises.
-So what can actually increase distance for golfers with average swing speeds?
+Low end gimmick clubs advertised on golf channels sound good but just end up under performing with less distance.
+So what can actually increase distance for golfers with average and slower swing speeds?
 A simple combination of engineering principles that, when properly combined, increase speed and distance.
 What's more ... it actually works.

 The mechanical advantage of compelling more force for the purpose of increasing speed and distance.
 Simply put - it is the combination of ultra light aerospace materials together with the science of leverage.
 As an example a catapult that has a longer arm length will hurl a rock farther.
 The same reaction occurs with a golf driver but with a stipulation.
 When you increase the length of a regular driver you also increase the swingweight of the club which places considerable stress on the hands, wrists and arms making the club unwieldy and difficult to swing.
 But if you have a club head that can easily and readily adjust in weight to accommodate both longer and shorter club lengths then you have a driver that can deliver exactly what a golfer wants.
 For the longest possible distance gains the club head can be reduced in weight by as much as 20 grams less than standard driver heads to accommodate longer club lengths such as 47” to 48”.
 This reduction in club head weight allows the club to remain light and easy to swing while significantly increasing club head speed by as much as 10% resulting in considerably longer drives.
 Or, for golfers who simply need more control or seek pinpoint accuracy, the club head can be increased in weight by as much as 10 grams more than standard for driver lengths as short as 43” – all while maintaining the ideal swingweight for proper feel .
 But this is just part of the solution.